craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Greater Organizations/Tourist Paramilitary.md

 ## Governance
 The Paramilitary is composed of a large array of soldiers, but a number of nations provide more focus and support than others - predominantly China, Japan, Russia, Germany, France, and the United Kingdom.

-These nations will recruit from
+These nations have sectioned portions of their official militaries into off-record recruitment and training operations.
+In an attempt to support unity between nations, these paramilitary soldiers will often transfer between military trainings and operations.

 ## Culture
 #### Heritage